Abi Daré: Career

+In 2022, Daré was appointed as External Board Member at the BiC Corporate Foundation.

+In March 2023, Daré delivered the keynote address at The Social Enterprise Conference at Harvard Kennedy School and Harvard Business School.

 The Girl with the Louding Voice

-Daré's debut novel The Girl with the Louding Voice is a story about a teenage Nigerian girl called Adunni who becomes a maid and struggles with many things growing up, including her limited education, poverty and her ability to speak up for herself.
+Daré's debut novel The Girl with the Louding Voice is a story about a teenage Nigerian girl called Adunni, who becomes a maid and struggles with many things growing up, including her limited education, poverty and her ability to speak up for herself.

 The book became a New York Times Bestseller and is a Read with Jenna choice and a BBC Radio 4 Book at Bedtime pick.
 Published by Sceptre, an imprint of Hodder, it was shortlisted for the Desmond Elliott Prize for first time novelists.
 Daré was included in The Observer's list of 10 Best Debut Novelists of 2020.

+The novel has been translated into more than 19 languages.

+And So I Roar

+Daré's seccond novel, And So I Roar, was published in 2024 and won the 2025 Climate Fiction Prize.